 - evidence of relationship if your visitor is a family member, for example copy of marriage or birth certificate.

 Standard Visitors are allowed to:

 - visit family or friends and/or be a tourist

 - study for up to 30 days, but only if this is incidental to the main purpose of their visit.
 If study is the main reason for the visit, the Short-Term Student route should be used instead (The short term student route is being merged into the visitor route from 1st December 2020)

 - volunteer, but only if it is incidental to the main purpose of the visit, for not more than a total of 30 days and for a registered charity

 - undertake certain business, training, sports, legal, religious or creative activities, but only if any additional requirements are met.
 Please see Home Office guidance.

 - work, either paid or unpaid

 - engage in or set up in business, or receive payment from a UK source for activities in the UK, except where specifically set out as permitted in Home Office guidance

-- make further visa applications to switch or extend status in the UK, for example a visitor cannot apply for a Tier 4 student visa or a Tier 1 or Tier 2 work visa from within the UK
+- make further visa applications to switch or extend status in the UK, for example a visitor cannot apply for Student permission from within the UK

 - register a marriage or get married